Split or Error Handling Steps Not Working Correctly

 Check for page load timing

-If the step triggers too quickly before the application finishes loading, WalkMe may not find the element or condition required.
+If the step triggers before the application finishes loading, WalkMe may not find the element or condition it needs.

-• Add a Wait for flow step immediately before the split or error handling step
+• Add a Wait for step immediately before the split or error handling step

 Wait For Steps: Getting Started Guide